Thankfully, I survived the 6 weeks and finished my navy blue dining room!

 As part of the makeover, I switched the fabrics on the chairs to this navy and white stripe.

+Since we painted the walls navy blue, I wanted to keep the chair fabric on the lighter side.
 After obsessing about fabric choices for weeks, I realized I was running out of time to order.

 As a last resort, I ended up buying Ralph Lauren sheets at Homegoods and using them for the seats.